Analysis of the Unscented Transform for Cooperative Localization with Ranging-Only Information: Experimental Design

 \section{Experimental Design}

 In this experimental design, the efficacy of the proposed cooperative localization method is evaluated by extensive experimental evaluations using a two-dimensional simulation framework with a simplified scenario.
-The simulation employs a constant velocity motion model for robot dynamics, where range measurements are derived from the Euclidean distance between two robots.
-It incorporates additive Gaussian noise to reflect real-world sensor imperfections.
-Ground-truth GPS updates are provided based on the actual positions of the robots, serving as a reference for performance assessment.
+The simulation utilizes a constant velocity motion model for robot dynamics, where range measurements are calculated based on the Euclidean distance between two robots.
+Noise in this experiment refers to an additive Gaussian error term incorporated into the range measurements and positioning measurement updates to reflect real-world sensor imperfections.
+Ground-truth position updates are provided based on the actual positions of the robots, serving as a reference for performance assessment.

 Using Monte Carlo simulations with varying noise values and initial conditions, a sensitivity analysis is performed to further evaluate the proposed method's robustness and reliability.
-This allows for the assessment of the method's reliability over multiple iterations and evaluates its sensitivity to various operating conditions and measurement uncertainties.
+This enables the assessment of the method's reliability across multiple iterations and evaluates its sensitivity to various operating conditions and measurement uncertainties.
 This approach provides insights into the method's effectiveness and potential limitations in practical scenarios.\\ The simulation environment is set within a 200 by 200 unit area, and the starting positions of the robots are randomly initialized for each run to account for varying initial conditions.
-In the 2D simulation, the first robot moves in a rectangular path, while the second robot, whose state is being estimated by the proposed method, can travel in three distinct paths, as shown in Figures \ref{paths} $a$,$b$, and $c$.
+In the 2D simulation, the first robot moves along a rectangular path, while the second robot, whose state is being estimated by the proposed method, can travel along three distinct paths, as shown in Figures \ref{paths} $a$, $b$, and $c$.

 The table below summarizes the key parameters used in the 2D simulation and Monte Carlo analysis.
-These parameters include the motion model characteristics, noise levels for range measurements, GPS update interval, and Monte Carlo Simulation settings.
+These parameters include the motion model characteristics, noise levels for range and positioning measurements, and Monte Carlo Simulation settings.